Gabby George: Manchester United

 On 14 September 2023, Manchester United announced the signing of George.
 The club reportedly met her £150,000 release clause.
 George immediately became the team's starting left-back, starting the opening match of the season.
 On 10 October 2023, George made her UEFA Women's Champions League debut in the club's first European match, a 1–1 draw with Paris Saint-Germain in the second qualifying round first leg.
 On 15 October 2023, George suffered an anterior cruciate ligament injury during a WSL match against Leicester City, ruling her out for the remainder of the season after four appearances.
 It was the second time she had suffered the injury in her career, having previously done it in February 2020.
+She made her return to the pitch in the first WSL match of the following season against West Ham United on 20 September 2024.

+Brighton & Hove Albion

+On 6 August 2026, George signed for Brighton & Hove Albion.

 International career

 George has represented England at the U-17, U-19, U-20, and U-21 levels, playing in one U-20 World Cup and two European finals.

 In 2017, George earned her first call-up to the senior team for the 2017 SheBelieves Cup in the United States.
 She made her debut on 4 September 2018 in a 6–0 victory over Kazakhstan in a World Cup qualifier.

 George has legacy number 206 for England.
 The FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

-On 3 December 2024, six years after her last England appearance, George returned to the England squad.
-She started and played 63 minutes in a friendly against Switzerland.
+On 3 December 2024, George made her first appearance for England in six years, playing 63 minutes in a friendly match against Switzerland.